-- A dose of 15 mg is recommended for patients at higher risk of venous thromboembolism (VTE), major adverse cardiovascular events (MACE) and malignancy (see section 4.4) - A dose of 30 mg once daily may be appropriate for patients with high disease burden who are not at higher risk of VTE, MACE and malignancy (see section 4.4) or patients with an inadequate response to 15 mg once daily. - The lowest effective dose to maintain response should be used.
+- A dose of 30 mg once daily may be appropriate for patients with high disease burden. - A dose of 30 mg once daily may be appropriate for patients with an inadequate response to 15 mg once daily. - The lowest effective dose for maintenance should be considered.

-For patients 65 years of age and older, the recommended dose is 15 mg once daily (see section 4.4).
+For patients $\geq$ 65 years of age, the recommended dose is 15 mg once daily.